 During the meetings, the team also came to the conclusion that CKEditor’s forums should be on Stackoverflow.
 This move will give the community access to a highly knowledgeable and active base of developers.
 The old forum will still be accessible but the ability to create new threads will be locked.

 After the meetings, the team competed in table football, table tennis and Wii tournaments before heading out for a night of bowling, billiards and dancing!
 In all, the CKSource had a productive and fun time in Warsaw!
-Check out some of the pics below, and view the rest of the pictures on our Facebook or Google+ pages.
+Check out some of the pics below, and view the rest of the pictures on our Facebook page.